 Bariatric Surgery Procedures

 Weight loss surgery is the only long-term effective weight loss option for those suffering from obesity and morbid obesity.
 As such, the goal of weight loss surgery is to live a better, healthier and longer life.
-Most patients enjoy an improvement in health and obesity-related conditions (such as mobility, self-image and self-esteem).
-Learn more about the benefits of weight loss surgery.

 There are two basic ways that bariatric surgery works to help patients lose weight and improve or resolve obesity-related health conditions:

 - Malabsorptive procedures that alter digestion, causing the food to be incompletely digested and absorbed so that it is eliminated in the stool.

 - Restrictive procedures that limit food intake.